-Our Holiday Camps are running at Stamford American International School and the Australian International School and we are proud to be able to operate with the same international-school-quality measures and policies as our sister-schools.
+Our Summer Camps are running exclusively at Stamford American International School and we are proud to be able to operate with the same international-school-quality measures and policies as our sister-school.

-The precautionary measures we follow are determined by Singapore's Ministry of Health.
-We also, in coordination with our Cognita sister-schools, monitor the Ministry of Education's (MOE) and Committee for Private Education's (CPE) latest advisories as well - and keep safety at the forefront of our decision making.
+The precautionary measures we follow are determined by a blend of Singapore's Ministry of Health (MOH), Ministry of Education's (MOE) and Committee for Private Education's (CPE) latest advisories.

 We will be conducting temperature screenings for ALL visitors at the above entrances before anyone accesses the campus.
 Anyone with a temperature of 37.5°C (and above) will not be permitted to enter the school’s premises.
 All families may access the school via the multiple screening areas as listed below: